hturnbull93/spreddit/README.md

 ```

 The `formatDistanceToNow` function from `date-fns` is used to give human readable relative estimate of the time since the post was created.

+`PostCard` is rendered in `Index`, mapping through the posts fetched.